AI Trail Analysis

 Trail conditions⌄

-- slippery roots/rocks (especially after rain)
+- slippery roots/rocks (especially when wet)

-- seasonal insects
+- stinging insects (summer)

 Weather⌄